-The examination of the biopsy margins greatly impacts the decisions you make with your veterinarian.
+The examination of the biopsy margins dramatically impacts the decisions you make with your veterinarian.

-When planning your dog’s surgery, your veterinarian’s goal is to get the tumor out, removing only enough normal tissue to ensure the pathologist can return a reliable diagnosis.
+When planning your dog’s surgery, your veterinarian’s goal is to remove the tumor, removing only enough normal tissue to ensure the pathologist can return a reliable diagnosis.
 This is trickier than it sounds.3

 - Some cancer types are more likely than others to have tentacles that have branched out.
-These may need even more healthy tissue removed than expected to get adequate margins.
+To get adequate margins, these may need even more healthy tissue removed than expected.

-- Some tumor types are harder to handle than others.
-A tumor that is solid and encapsulated might almost “pop out” while another that is squishier might be slippery and messy.
+- Some tumor types are more challenging to handle than others.
+A tumor that is solid and encapsulated might almost “pop out,” while another that is squishier might be slippery and messy.

 - Surgical Margins After Breast Surgery.
 Susan G. Komen®.
 Accessed February 25, 2023. https://www.komen.org/breast-cancer/diagnosis/biopsies/assessing-margins/